 I have volunteered myself many times before and I am quite flexible when it comes to hours and tasks.
+I want you to have a good experience and don’t need to control every step you take. so independent people are best suitable for my place.

 Just to make sure that you know what to expect: Half of the land is covered by beautiful forest, the rest is grassland.
 It is very peaceful and wild.
 If you love nature you will not want to leave again.
 But there is no toilet, no electricity, no running water and no wifi on the property.